How to Optimize Images for WordPress

-- Better SEO.
-Search engines like Google favor fast-loading websites and penalize slow websites.
+- Better search engine optimization (SEO) – search engines like Google favor fast-loading websites and penalize slow websites.
 If your images are optimized and your website is fast, you’re more likely to rank well on search engine results pages (SERPs).

 4 Easy Methods to Optimize Images for WordPress

 Read on to learn four quick ways to optimize WordPress images.

 1. Serve Images Through a CDN

 A content delivery network (CDN) is a global system of servers that speeds up the delivery of your website’s content, including images, videos, and style sheets.
 Using a CDN on your WordPress site ensures visitors receive data from a server close to them.

 For example, if your visitor is in Indonesia, they will receive content from a nearby server, which reduces loading times.